 Specifically, this library provides the following synchronize methods to correspond with each of the following Graffiti API methods:

-Whenever a change is made via put, patch, and delete or received from get, discover, and recoverOrphans, those changes are forwarded to the appropriate synchronize method.
+Whenever a change is made via post and delete or received from get, discover, and continueDiscover, those changes are forwarded to the appropriate synchronize method.
 Each synchronize method returns an iterator that streams these changes continually until the user calls

 Example 2: Suppose one of a user's friends changes their name.
 As soon as the user's application receives one notice of that change (using get or discover), then synchronizeDiscover listeners can be used to update all instance's of that friend's name in the user's application instantly, providing a consistent user experience.